 Preparation: The First Step on a Complex Journey

 The preparation for dental implants extends far beyond a simple dental check-up.
 This preparation phase is dedicated to evaluating the patient’s oral health, bone structure, and habits crucial for the success of the implant.
-Advanced imaging techniques such as X-rays or CT scans are used to assess the quantity and quality of the bone and its ability to support an implant.
+Advanced imaging techniques such as CT scans are used to assess the quantity and quality of the bone and its ability to support an implant.
 In cases of inadequate bone density, bone grafting may be necessary, a reality that can substantially delay the implant process.
-This preparatory stage is essential, yet the extensive evaluations and potential for additional procedures are aspects not always fully communicated to patients upfront.
+This preparatory stage is essential.
+Sadly, the extensive evaluations and discussed potential for additional procedures are aspects not always fully communicated to patients upfront.

 The Intricacies of Implant Surgery